arangodb/docs-hugo/site/content/3.13/develop/http-api/queries/aql-queries.md

                       description: |
-                        If set to `true` or `1`, then the additional query profiling information is returned in the `profile` sub-attribute of the `extra` return attribute, unless the query result is served from the query cache.
+                        If set to `true` or `1`, then the additional query profiling information is returned in the `profile` sub-attribute of the `extra` return attribute, unless the query result is served from the query results cache.
 If set to `2`, the query includes execution stats per query plan node in `stats.nodes` sub-attribute of the `extra` return attribute.
                         Additionally, the query plan is returned in the `extra.plan` sub-attribute.
                       type: integer